Collective Arts Brewing Opening Toronto Brewery & Taproom

 TORONTO, ON – Collective Arts Brewing has announced that it has taken over an existing brewery and taproom in Toronto’s Trinity Bellwoods neighbourhood, and will be relaunching it under the Collective Arts banner later this year.

-Collective Arts Toronto will be located at 777 Dundas St. W., a space that was home to The Six Brewhouse from early 2018 until its quiet closure last month.
+Collective Arts Toronto will be located at 777 Dundas St. W., a space that was home to The Six Brewhouse from early 2018 until its quiet closure earlier this month.
 It will feature a 10-barrel brewhouse, taproom, patio, and retail store, and in keeping with the brewery’s “artist-first mission”, visual art will be displayed gallery-style throughout the space.

 “We’ve always looked to Toronto as another home for us,” says Collective Arts co-founder Bob Russell in a statement.
 “We’re inspired by the vibrant culture and arts community that the city brings; we believe that this location is an ideal spot for us to be.”